akbarxyanto/Bail/README.md

 ## 📌 Overview

-> `elaina-bail` is a refined version of the Baileys library with cleaner API usage, exclusive features like album messaging, newsletter controls, and full-size profile uploads — tailored for modern WhatsApp automation needs.
+> `Kriszz Bails` is a refined version of the Baileys library with cleaner API usage, exclusive features like album messaging, newsletter controls, and full-size profile uploads — tailored for modern WhatsApp automation needs.

 > `Update`
 + All update information is now redirected to the WhatsApp channel